Basis is Next-Gen Health Now

 Basis contains two unique compounds found in nature: nicotinamide riboside (NR), a precursor to NAD+, and pterostilbene, a polyphenol.
 Both have been validated in numerous scientific studies over the past two decades.

-Clinical research demonstrates that Nicotinamide Riboside (NR), which is found in trace amounts in milk, is a highly efficient precursor to NAD+.
-Incorporating NR into the body has been shown to restore NAD+ levels in laboratory models, combating age-related decline in the NAD+ supply that cells experience.
-Preclinical studies link the restoration of NAD+ supplies to an improvement in metabolic efficiency and overall health.
+Clinical research demonstrates that nicotinamide riboside (NR), which is found in trace amounts in milk, is a highly efficient precursor to NAD+.
+In fact, Basis has been clinically proven to increase NAD+ levels by an average of 40%.

 Pterostilbene is a powerful polyphenol created by plants to protect against internal and external stress.
 It is available in the human diet only in trace amounts, in certain types of berries.
 Pterostilbene is more bioavailable than other plant-derived compounds in the same family, meaning that it’s more readily absorbed by the body, and lab studies have shown that it may improve metabolic health, in particular by activating sirtuins.